Michelle F. Moseley Counseling

 For Faith Leaders Looking to Go Further

 I’m going to speak directly to those who are in leadership positions within churches or other faith-based organizations.
-Being trauma-informed is not the same as being responsive to the ways that trauma shows up in your church or organizations.
+Being trauma-informed is the first step to being responsive to the ways that trauma shows up in your church or organization.

 You have an opportunity to truly embody compassion, grace, and love within the groups you lead.
 You are in a position to change the culture of those groups and spaces.
 When you become more aware of how trauma impacts your people (and it does, I promise), you can incorporate that awareness in how you lead and into the policies and practices of your church or organization.

-ONE-ON-ONE CONSULTATION – I offer consultation to faith leaders regarding concerns around trauma and how to be more trauma-sensitive within your church or organization.
-I can also consult with faith leaders around other issues related to mental health.
+I offer consultation to faith leaders regarding concerns around mental health, trauma, and how to be more trauma-sensitive within your church or organization.
 If you’re interested in learning more about this, fill out this contact form to let me know and I’ll get back to you with more details.